mariopeixoto/rails_mongo_blank_project/README.md

-Fork, clone or just download this blank project and have a instant working Rails 3 project with the following:
+Clone or just download this blank project and have a instant working Rails 3 project with the following:

 - MongoDB (http://mongodb.org)
 - Mongo Mapper (http://mongomapper.com)